Emptymu/shopify-code-snippets/CSS/card/readme.md

 - When you hover on it, you'll notice there are hidden layers (video/text).
 - If you resize the browser to under 768px, they become static verticaly stacked cards.

-I used a little bit JS to help me switch classes based on breakpoints.
+I used a little bit JS to help me play/pause videos and switch classes based on breakpoints.
 But all the style/animatin is in pure CSS.
 With Shopify's templating system, this component is very helpful.